ibm-bluemix-mobile-services/bmd-content-one/tile.md

 # Create Your First Project

 Choose a starter project that best matches your needs.
-Configure Push, Analytics, Authentication, and your working code!
+Add Push, Analytics, and Authentication capabilities, and configure your working code!